mlaico/cbas/README.md

     * coco/images/cbas36_val/backpack3umbrella.zip

 ### 5.)
 [OPTIONAL] Create CBAS-80 and CBAS-36 from scratch
-* If you downloaded COCO, you should be able to run create_cbas80_and_cbas36.ipynb which will walk you through creating these datasets
+* If you downloaded COCO, you should be able to run create_cbas80_and_cbas36.ipynb which will walk through creating these datasets

 ### 6.)
 Run the training demo on CBAS-36